DIVERSIFY-project/smartgh-cloudml/monkey/README.md

 Logs
 ---------

 Log files can be found in ./logs/configname-timestamp.log, which currently records the running and stopped containers in each cycle.
+It is open to the extension functions to log new information during running.

 Configuration
 ================